 On Being An Alien

 Peter starts this section off by identifying his audience as “foreigners and exiles.”
 He has earlier used similar language, calling them exiles in 1 Peter 1:1 and foreigners in 1 Peter 1:17.
 Exiles (parepidemos) refers to those who are living in a strange place away from their own people.
-Foreigners (paroikos) has a very similar meaning, referring to a stranger, an alien, a person living away from their home land.
+Foreigners (paroikos) has a very similar meaning, referring to a stranger, an alien, or a person living away from their homeland.

 What Peter is emphasizing here is that we no longer belong to this world.
 While we sojourn (or live) here, our real home is elsewhere.
 Like an American living for a time in France.
-To the French the American is a foreigner.
+To the French, the American is a foreigner.
 And in the same way, to the kingdoms of this world, the citizens of the kingdom of God are foreigners.

-While the American living in France may go native, living as if he were French, the same should not be true of us.
+While the American living in France may go native, living as if he were French, the same should not be true of us as believers.
 As citizens of the kingdom of God, we should not go native; blending in with the culture around us.
 We are called to be a distinct people.
 Peter warns us to abstain from evil desires; the desires that belong to this world.
 And that admonition is not just because he doesn’t want us to have fun.
 Rather it is because those desires are at war with our souls.
 While they may seem harmless, they are anything but.
 I do not believe Peter is saying that our salvation is at risk when we satisfy our sinful desires.
 But he is saying that it does cause us spiritual harm.
 We are spiritually weakened when we surrender to physical desires.

 Living To Glorify God

 Peter goes beyond just abstaining from sinful desires.
 He also calls on us to live good lives among the pagans.
-Pagans (ethnos) is often translated as Gentiles or strangers.
+The word pagans (ethnos) is often translated as Gentiles or strangers.
 While we are strangers to the peoples of this world, they also are strangers to citizens of God’s kingdom.
 And, while we are living among them, we should be living in a way that would glorify God.

 Live a good life as a believer, and don’t be discouraged when the people of this world accuse you of evil.
 In John 15:18-25 Jesus warned his disciples that the world would react to them the same way they reacted to our Lord.
-If the people of this world have rejected Christ, it is only natural that they will also reject those who live like he did.
+If the people of this world have rejected Christ, it is only natural that they will also reject those who live as he did.
 We actually should be concerned if the world embraces us.
 That should be a warning to us that we are living like they are rather than like Christ.

 While the world may wrongly accuse us of evil now, that will change in the end.
 Christ will return for those who are his.
-When he does, our lives will serve as a judgement against them in the end.
+When he does, our lives will serve as a judgment against them in the end.
 And, too late, they will glorify Christ.
 Live now in such a way that, in the end, no one can use you as an excuse for rejecting Christ.

 Submitting to Human Authority

-In some respects Peter’s admonition to us to submit to human authority seems counter intuitive.
-If I am a citizen of God’s kingdom, and only a foreigner here, why should I submit to their authority?
+In some respects, Peter’s admonition to us to submit to human authority seems counter-intuitive.
+If I am a citizen of God’s kingdom and only a foreigner here, why should I submit to their authority?
 And yet it’s really not that strange.
 When I go to a foreign land, I am still responsible to obey the laws of that land.
 So I should obey the laws of whatever human kingdom I find myself in.

 Peter gives two reasons for submission to human government.
 First, we are to submit to these human authorities for the Lord’s sake.
 He has instituted these human governments.
 So by obeying them, I am also obeying God.
 At least so long as the human government has not overstepped its bounds.
 God’s authority is higher than the authority of our government rulers.
 If there is a conflict between the two, I should always submit to the higher authority; the authority that belongs to God as my king.
-But otherwise I need to be careful to submit to the human authority I find myself under.
+But otherwise, I need to be careful to submit to the human authority I find myself under.

 The second reason to submit is to “silence the ignorant talk of foolish people.”
 Believers will be accused of all kinds of things.
 By living as good citizens of the country we reside in, we can prove their accusations wrong.
 The term ‘ignorant people’ does not refer to those who are uneducated.
 Rather it refers to those who do not have knowledge of God, who are ignorant of spiritual things.
 And so to them, our lives seem foolish.
 Prove them wrong by the way you live.